dosco/graphjin/docs/guide.md

 ## Authentication

 You can only have one type of auth enabled.
 You can either pick Rails or JWT.
-Uncomment the one you use and leave the rest commented out.

 ### Rails Auth (Devise / Warden)